Gyu-Kim/Gyu-Kim.github.io/blog.md

       </div>
       <h3 class="text-lg font-bold text-black mb-2">Predicting gene expression using human LLM and Transformer</h3>
       <p class="text-gray-700 text-sm">
-        Interesting approach of embedding a human transcription factor dataset and predicting gene expression by fine-tuning human Large Langauage Model (LLM), and comparing those transformer-based model with a more biologically relevant embedding.
+        Interesting approach of embedding a human transcription factor dataset and predicting gene expression by fine-tuning a human Large Language Model (LLM), and comparing those with a transformer-based model with a more biologically relevant embedding.
 Interestingly, performances are...
+(Full content only accessible with a granted access code)
       </p>
       <div class="mt-4 text-sm text-gray-500 font-semibold">Gyu Kim</div>
     </div>